Breast Augmentation – Introduction

-Breast Augmentation surgery can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of saline or silicone implants in the breast.
-Women may elect to undergo breast augmentation for many different reasons, including increasing or balancing breast size and compensating for reduced breast mass after pregnancy or surgery, or possibly to correct a congenital breast defect.
+Breast Augmentation can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of saline or silicone implants in the breast.
+Women may elect to undergo breast enlargement surgery for many different reasons, including increasing or balancing breast size and compensating for reduced breast mass after pregnancy or surgery, or possibly to correct a congenital breast defect.

 There are many options to consider: type of implant (saline or silicone gel), conventional silicone gel or highly cohesive (“Gummy-Bear”) silicone, shape (round or anatomic “teardrop”), surface texture (smooth or “textured”), placement of implant (above the muscle or below it), implant size, technique (dual plane type I, II or III), whether or not a breast lift (mastopexy) is also needed and whether or not it should be performed at the time of surgery or later.
 The breast augmentation procedure is performed under general anesthesia and takes less than an hour.
 It can also be combined with other procedures, such as a breast lift, to maximize results.